RohanLone/Regression-Models/README.md

 # Regression-Models
-A brief introduction to regression.
+A introduction to regression.
 The data set is related to CO_2 emissions from different cars.
 It includes engine size, number of cylinders, fuel consumption, and CO_2 emission from various automobile models.

 The model is used to predict the expected CO_2 emission for a new, or unknown car.
 Basically, there are two types of regression models.
 Simple regression, and multiple regression.